 International students’ first point of contact should be their institution.
 However, there are also government services and organisations that can provide assistance, whether it be food relief, financial assistance or mental health/wellbeing support.
 Help may also be available from your Embassy or local Consular Office.

-For information on changes to facilities, services and events within the City of Greater Geelong visit https://www.geelongaustralia.com.au/covid19.
+For information on changes to facilities, services and events within the City of Greater Geelong, along with other Covid-19 resources, visit https://www.geelongaustralia.com.au/covid19.

 Please remember that you are not alone - we are #InThisTogether.